Lord’s Day 1

 Christ, by his Holy Spirit,

-also assures me of eternal life
+also assures me of eternal life9

 and makes me wholeheartedly willing and ready